Vorticode/solarite/readme.md

 # Solarite

-Solarite is a small (10KB min+gzip), fast, compilation-free JavaScript web component library for rendering minimal updates.
-It follows modern web standards and integrates well with vanilla JavaScript.
+Solarite is a small (8KB min+gzip), fast, compilation-free JavaScript web component library for rendering minimal updates.
+It follows modern web standards and is easy to use with vanilla JavaScript.

 It's currently in beta.